 - Introduction to Social Media data mining, analysis and visualisation

 - Data Spatialisation using Python and Blender (TBC)

 You might be in journalism, marketing, academia, an NGO, activism, a trade union, a civil society organisation, civil service.
 Anyone who works with social data is welcome to apply.

 No previous experience of coding is required and there are no specific academic requirements, however the course content is broadly suitable for those with an undergraduate degree or equivalent professional experience.
 The School is taught in English.
 You will need a reliable internet connection to join in, and the ability to download free, open software for use during the School.

 We are committed to facilitate participation by women, black and minority ethnic candidates as they have historically been under-represented in the technology and data science sector.
 We also welcome applications from outside the UK, assuming they can attend the live workshop slots during 11am-4pm GMT.
 Sessions will not be recorded and therefore live attendance is required.

 This school will be held online: 9–13 January 2023.
 Data School live sessions are timetabled daily from 11am–4pm (GMT).
 To convert this to your timezone you can use this Time Zone Converter.

 During the course you will be provided with links to our virtual learning environment (Moodle) where we will publish course content and links to our online video delivery platform for teaching and social interactions.

-This upcoming online version will run for one week instead of two, as in previous iterations of online Social Data Schools during the pandemic, but the amount of instruction is similar.
-An in-person Social Data School is also scheduled for March 2023, and those interested in attending under that format will be welcome to apply once the application process opens (though please note, content will differ and fees will be significantly more expensive).
+An in-person Social Data School is also scheduled for March 2023, and those interested in attending under that format will be welcome to apply once the application process opens.

 - Dr Anne Alexander (Director of Learning, CDH)